element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `allow_public_rooms_without_auth`

-*(boolean)* If set to true, removes the need for authentication to access the server’s public rooms directory through the client API, meaning that anyone can query the room directory.
+*(boolean)* If set to true, removes the need for authentication to access the server's public rooms directory through the client API, meaning that anyone can query the room directory.
 Defaults to `false`.

 Example configuration:
 ```yaml